Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 Curriculum all materials for evaluating the attainment of educational objectives which includes but is not limited to materials which outline learning standards, teaching and learning strategies, learning objectives, learning outcomes, and course descriptions and requirements.

-Intellectual Property all interests and rights arising out of the intellectual and artistic activity of Employees and students of the College and includes, but is not limited to, inventions (whether or not patentable), works, technology, processes, formulae, designs, know-how, trade-secrets, discoveries, research, computer software, slogans, Curriculum, Teaching Materials and all proprietary information; any improvements, updates or modifications related to the above; and all related copyright, trade-mark, industrial design, plant breeders’ rights, and integrated circuit topography applications and registrations world-wide.
+Intellectual Property all interests and rights arising out of the intellectual and artistic activity of Employees of the College and includes, but is not limited to: inventions (whether or not patentable), works, technology, processes, formulae, designs, know-how, trade-secrets, discoveries, research, computer software, slogans, Curriculum, Teaching Materials and all proprietary information; any improvements, updates or modifications related to the above; and all related copyright, trade-mark, industrial design, plant breeders’ rights, and integrated circuit topography applications and registrations world-wide, and all rights of renewals therein.

-Moral Rights comprise the right of a creator or author of a work (that is subject to copyright) to be associated with the work as its author (or by pseudonym or to remain anonymous) and the right to the integrity of the work.
-Moral Rights cannot be assigned but can be waived by the creator or author of the work.
+Moral Rights the right of a creator or author of a work (that is subject to copyright) to be associated with the work as its author (or by pseudonym or to remain anonymous) and the right to the integrity of the work.

 Teaching Materials materials used for instructional purposes including but not limited to course notes, classroom materials, teaching plans, assessment instruments, and other materials or processes normally prepared for instructional purposes.